 Telescopic Loft Ladders

 Telescopic loft ladders are a very advanced type of loft ladder through their unique design and operation.
 This unique telescopic design allows for this type of loft ladder to be installed into the tightest of spaces and they require minimal space within the loft when stowed.
+Therefore this is the best loft ladder for small hatch sizes.
 This type of loft ladder boasts an absolutely smooth and effortless operation.
 The 90mm deep treads make climbing comfortable and more importantly, safe.

 Concertina Loft Ladders